HS Code for Hair Extensions in the USA: What Importers Should Know?

 FactorWhy It Matters

-MaterialHuman hair, synthetic fiber, animal hair, or mixed material
+MaterialHuman hair, synthetic fiber, animal hair, or mixed material may be classified differently

-Processing levelRaw, cleaned, dressed, colored, sewn, bonded, or finished
+Processing levelRaw, cleaned, dressed, colored, sewn, bonded, or finished products may not be treated the same

-PackagingRetail packs, salon packs, or bulk supply
+PackagingRetail packs, salon packs, or bulk supply may affect how the product is described in documents

 From an export and supplier side, I see this issue most often when the commercial invoice only says “hair extensions.”
 That description is too broad.
 A better invoice description should include product type, material, and form.